-1540s, "to call by name," back-formation from nomination or else from Latin nominatus, past participle of nominare "to name, call by name, give a name to," also "name for office," from nomen "name" (from PIE root *no-men- "name").
-Later "to appoint to some office or duty" (1560s); "to formally enter (someone) as a candidate for election" (c.
+1540s, "to call or mention by name" (common in 17c., but now rare or obsolete), a back-formation from nomination or else from Latin nominatus, past participle of nominare "to name, call by name, give a name to," also "name for office," from nomen "name" (from PIE root *no-men- "name").
+Later "to appoint or designate by name to some office or duty" (1560s); "to propose or formally enter (someone's name) as a candidate for election" (c.
 1600).
 It also occasionally was used from c.
 1600 with a sense "give a name to."
 Related: Nominated; nominating.